 If you follow me on Instagram, you may have noticed I am quite partial to street art and spend many hours hunting down new murals.
-This post highlights 20 Fintan Magee murals in Sydney that I have managed to find so far.
+This post highlights 20 plus Fintan Magee murals in Sydney that we have managed to find so far.

 - Fintan Magee Murals in Sydney’s Inner West